onevcat/UniWebView-Docs/docs/guide/oauth2.md

 provides an easy way if you want to start the authentication flow automatically when the component starts.
 :::

 The GitHub authentication should work now.
 By running the scene, a web view will be opened and navigate to the GitHub authorization page.
-You can now log in with your GitHub account to the GitHub app, and get a valid access token in `GitHubOAuthDone` callback:
+You can now log in with your GitHub account to the GitHub app, and get a valid access token in `OnGitHubTokenReceived` callback:

 ![](/images/github-login.png)